Krampus: Origins

-The history of the Krampus figure has been theorized as stretching back to pre-Christian Alpine traditions, with celebrations involving Krampus dating back to the 6th or 7th century CE.
-Though there are no written sources before the end of the 16th century.

 Discussing his observations in 1975 while in Irdning, a small town in Styria, anthropologist John J. Honigmann wrote that:

-The Saint Nicholas festival we are describing incorporates cultural elements widely distributed in Europe, in some cases going back to pre-Christian times.
-Nicholas himself became popular in Germany around the eleventh century.
+The Saint Nicholas festival we are describing incorporates cultural elements widely distributed in Europe.
+St. Nicholas himself became popular in Germany around the eleventh century.
 The feast dedicated to this patron of children is only one winter occasion in which children are the objects of special attention, others being Martinmas, the Feast of the Holy Innocents, and New Year's Day.
-Masked devils acting boisterously and making nuisances of themselves are known in Germany since at least the sixteenth century while animal masked devils combining dreadful-comic (schauriglustig) antics appeared in Medieval church plays.
+Masked devils acting boisterously and making nuisances of themselves are known in Germany since at least the sixteenth century while animal masked devils combining dreadful-comic (schauriglustig) antics appeared in medieval church plays.
 A large literature, much of it by European folklorists, bears on these subjects. ...

 Austrians in the community we studied are quite aware of "heathen" elements being blended with Christian elements in the Saint Nicholas customs and in other traditional winter ceremonies.
 They believe Krampus derives from a pagan supernatural who was assimilated to the Christian devil.

-The Krampus figures persisted, and by the 17th century Krampus had been incorporated into Christian winter celebrations by pairing Krampus with St. Nicholas.
+Krampus is usually featured as a man with horns with one grotesque human foot and one foot of a goat.
+He is typically covered in black hair and has a very long snake or dragon-like tongue.
+These qualities have increasingly made Krampus a character for horror costumes and films.

+In the 17th century Krampus was paired with St. Nicholas as a helper.
+Because Nicholas is a saint, it wasn’t logical or deemed saintly behavior for Nicholas to deliver punishments.
+Therefore a helper was assigned to St Nicholas; such as Farmhand Rupert, Schmutzli, Père Fouettard, or Zwarte Piet, who would go down the chimney or punish the naughty children.
+Krampus served St Nicholas in the same role.

 Modern history

-In the aftermath of the 1932 election in Austria, the Krampus tradition was prohibited by the Dollfuss regime under the clerical fascist Fatherland's Front (Vaterländische Front) and the Christian Social Party.
-In the 1950s, the government distributed pamphlets titled "Krampus Is an Evil Man".
+In the aftermath of the 1932 election in Austria, the Krampus tradition was prohibited by the Dollfuss regime under the clerical fascist Fatherland Front (Vaterländische Front) and the Christian Social Party.

+In the 1950s, the Government of Austria distributed pamphlets titled "Krampus Is an Evil Man" for fear that encounters with Krampus might damage children's mental health.
 Towards the end of the century, a popular resurgence of Krampus celebrations occurred and continues today.

 The Krampus tradition is being revived in Bavaria as well, along with a local artistic tradition of hand-carved wooden masks.
-In 2019 there were reports of drunken or disorderly conduct by masked Krampuses in some Austrian towns.

 Appearance

 Although Krampus appears in many variations, most share some common physical characteristics.
-He is hairy, usually brown or black, and has the cloven hooves and horns of a goat.
-His long, pointed tongue lolls out, and he has fangs.
+He is hairy, usually brown or black, and has one foot that has the cloven hooves and horns of a goat.
+His long, pointed tongue drops out, and he has fangs.